11 novel MoneySaving tricks to get must-read Kindle books for FREE (or just 99p)

 Amazon is heaving with Kindle books that are permanently free or 99p.
 Yet these cheap titles may not always match your virtual to-read pile.
 In fact, you often have to wade through a lot of very average books to find the good ones.
-And if you pay full-price for Kindle books and devour several a month, the cost can soon stack up.
+And if you pay full-price for Kindle books and are devouring several a month while stuck indoors, the cost can soon stack up.

 So I wanted to share my top tricks for getting must-read Kindle books (ie, those you REALLY want to read) at dirt-cheap prices or for free.

 Of course, to find which Kindle books are currently free or very cheap, you could simply select a genre, then sort by price on Amazon.
-Plenty of classic tomes are available on Kindle for free, for example.
-Our Free E-books guide has more info.
+Plenty of classic tomes – the likes of Jane Eyre and Frankenstein – are available on Kindle for free, for example.

 But to sort the wheat from the chaff, you need to get clever – it's all about grabbing bestsellers and specific titles while they're on short-term offer.
 If you know where to look, there's a treasure trove of amazing free or 99p Kindle books to be found.
-And it's worth noting you don't actually need a Kindle to read these – you can buy one and read it via your phone etc with the free Kindle Reading app*.
+And it's worth noting you don't actually need a Kindle to read these books – you can buy them to read on your phone, tablet, etc with the free Kindle Reading app*.

 - Sign up to clever tool BookBub for alerts on bargains in your fave genres.
 Nifty free tool BookBub will send you daily alerts when must-read e-books in your selected genres and formats (including Kindle) are free or uber-cheap.
 You can choose to get updates on whatever's your bag, from crime bestsellers to literary thrillers.

 Alerts often include deals on big-name authors.
-Bargains that popped into my inbox last week included books by David Nicholls, Karin Slaughter and Kate Morton.
+Bargains that popped into my inbox in the last few weeks included books by David Baldacci, Joanne Harris and SJ Watson.

-eReaderIQ lets you enter your desired price, then fires you an email when Amazon hits it.
+eReaderIQ lets you enter your desired price for a particular book, then fires you an email when Amazon hits it.
 Just search for a book and enter the maximum price you want to pay.
 It will email when the price falls to that amount or lower, so you know when to pounce.

 The tool also shows Kindle e-books' price histories, so you can judge if a deal's really a deal.
 Simply search for a title, then scroll down to see a graph.
-We found Stephen King's The Outsider listed at "50% off" at £9.99, but the chart showed it had been that price for at least a year.
+We found Donna Tartt's The Little Friend listed at £6.55, "reduced from £9.99".
+But the chart showed the highest price the book has ever been since eReaderIQ started tracking it in 2012 was £7.19.

 For anyone wondering, CamelCamelCamel, which tracks other Amazon products' prices in a similar way, doesn't work for Kindle books.

-- Choose from a MILLION free books with a free Kindle Unlimited trial, including all seven Harry Potters.
+- Choose from a MILLION free books with a free Kindle Unlimited trial, including any book from the Harry Potter series.
 A bit like Spotify for readers, Kindle Unlimited* is a £7.99/month subscription service that gives you access to a library of a million books.
-You can borrow up to 10 titles at a time – goodies right now include all seven Harry Potter books, House of Lads by Roland Parry, and Beneath a Scarlet Sky by Mark Sullivan.
+You can borrow up to 10 titles at a time – goodies right now include all seven Harry Potter books, The Other Wife by Claire McGowan and PS, I Love You by Cecelia Ahern.

-Even better, if you're new to Kindle Unlimited, you can take advantage of its 30-day free trial.
+Even better, if you're new to Kindle Unlimited, you can take advantage of its 30-day free trial (sign in to view offers, as it offers some people longer).
 The catch is you'll need to finish any books you're reading by the end of the trial, as they disappear after that.
-You'll need to give payment details to sign up, so make sure you remember to cancel if you don't want to continue with your subscription – otherwise you'll be charged £7.99/mth.
+You'll need to give payment details to sign up, so make sure you remember to cancel if you don't want to continue with your subscription – otherwise you'll be charged £7.99/mth every month until you cancel.

 All Prime Reading books are on Kindle Unlimited, and obviously you've far fewer to choose from.
 But there are still some corkers in there.
-Right now highlights include Harry Potter and the Philosopher's Stone by J.K.
-Rowling, Himself by Jess Kidd and Try Not to Breathe by Holly Seddon.
+Right now, highlights include Harry Potter and the Philosopher's Stone by J.K.
+Rowling, Ratburger by David Walliams and Wakenhyrst by Michelle Paver.

 Going away soon?
-A host of Lonely Planet books are on the list, including Crete, Portugal and Canary Islands.
+A host of Lonely Planet books are on the list, including Budapest, Crete and Canary Islands.

 - Join book-lovers' Facebook groups for word-of-mouth recommendations.
 While not exclusively about bargains, Facebook book groups are often where the best 99p deals are to be spotted.
 This is because people share when they notice one of their faves is on offer.